manub/scalatest-embedded-kafka/README.md

 ### Version compatibility matrix

-scalatest-embedded-kafka is available on Bintray and Maven Central, compiled for both Scala 2.11 and 2.12.
+scalatest-embedded-kafka_`version` is available on Bintray and [Maven Central](https://mvnrepository.com/artifact/net.manub), compiled for both Scala 2.11 and 2.12.

 * Scala 2.10 is supported until `0.10.0`
 * Scala 2.11 is supported for all versions